 Ah yes, it is that magical time of year.
 Emotions in the business intelligence world peak every time the Gartner BI and Analytics Magic Quadrant (BI MQ) report is released.
 My LinkedIn blue polka dot chart post already has 65,711+ views and a plethora of comments.
 Reading through them is entertaining.
 I see congratulations, disbelief, insinuations of pay to play, and so on.
 The enduring controversy that surrounds Gartner BI MQ is astounding.
+Over the years, several groups raised questions on Silver Lake Partners relationships, ownership stake and board participation though no evidence of report influence was shown.
 Few people know what is actually being scored.

 Since I closely track the analytics industry every single day, I enjoy comparing my notes to the Gartner BI MQ report.
 For those of you that don’t know me, I am a literally a subject matter expert on the two market leading solutions – Tableau (former Zen Master) and Microsoft (former Principal Program Manager that helped in the Power BI redesign/relaunch).
 Seeing the 2017 results made my day!
 When my Microsoft non-compete finally ends on March 25, 2017, there are a lot of vendors and groups that I can help.